 Trauma bonding is the bond which is created as the consequence of intense and prolific emotional experiences with a toxic person.
-The manipulator in a relationship uses mental, physical or emotional abuse to create a trauma bond which, ultimately, serves to keep the other party from escaping the relationship.
-The manipulator often fears abandonment, lacks empathy and altruism and is insecure, immature, manipulative, selfish and demanding.
-The manipulator therefore uses the trauma bond as a replacement for the love, trust, empathy and reciprocity which keeps healthy and functional relationships together.
-Commonly, the emotional bond that is created by the manipulator is often confused as love by both parties when, in reality, the emotions holding the innocent person to the manipulator may well be fear, guilt, shame, or a sense of obligation.
-Unfortunately, trauma bonding is commonly discussed only in relation to intimate sexual relationships between two people.
-It is often the relationships with toxic parents, siblings and other family members however which can be the most difficult for people to understand and which can be the most harmful to peoples mental, physical or emotional health.
+The toxic person in a relationship uses mental, physical or emotional abuse to create a trauma bond which, ultimately, serves to keep the other party from escaping the relationship.
+The toxic person often fears abandonment, lacks empathy and altruism and is insecure, immature, manipulative, selfish and demanding.
+The toxic person uses the trauma bond as a replacement for the love, trust, empathy and reciprocity which keeps healthy and functional relationships together.

+The emotional bond that is created by the toxic person is often confused as love by both parties when, in reality, the emotions holding the innocent person to the toxic person may well be fear, guilt, shame, or a sense of obligation.
+Unfortunately, trauma bonding is usually only discussed in relation to intimate sexual relationships between two people.
+It is often the relationships with toxic parents, siblings and other family members which are the most difficult for people to understand and which can be the most harmful to peoples mental, physical or emotional health.

 Over years and years of exposure and social conditioning, this sense of fear becomes mischaracterised as ‘love’.
-So, when they reach their adult years, the person finds themselves still calling or visiting their family members on a regular basis.
+When they reach their adult years, the person finds themselves still calling or visiting their family members on a regular basis.
 They rush to the family members side when they have been beckoned.
 They abandon themselves and their priorities in favour of their family.
 They do all of this despite the emotional, physical, verbal abuse that is thrown at them in return.
 They go home at the end of the day and say “Well I do it out of love” or “They hurt me but I love them and they love me”.

 The child continually tried to convince the mother/father that she/he was worthy and loved.
 The child had to beg them not to kill or hurt themselves.
 Perhaps the mother/father constantly said things like “I could never live without you” or “I would just kill myself if you ever left me”.
 Again, come the adult years, the person finds themselves jumping through hoops for the parent out of ‘love’.
 The underlying fear, guilt or shame however is that the parent will kill or hurt themselves if they are ‘rejected’ by the child.
 The person becomes fearful that they will be held responsible if the parent killed themselves.

 Trauma bonding between siblings can also be mischaracterised as love when in fact the underlying emotion is fear, guilt or shame.
 Siblings can mischaracterise a dependence on each other for safety as sibling love.
 As an adult, a person may feel guilty if they abandon a sibling who would then be left to fend for themselves against the abusive and toxic family member/s.
 Ultimately, it is this lack of understanding which often makes it so difficult for people to go ‘no contact’ with family members should it be absolutely necessary to do so.
 The trauma bond can become so strong and distorted that it becomes extremely difficult for people to escape abusive and toxic families.